jamiewessels/Capstone-3-Proposal/README.md

 ### Model in Action
+I used OpenCV to predict chords based on video frames.
+The three gifs below show these prediction outputs (at 4x the original speed), and the original output videos can be found in the images/videos/predictions folder.
+It should be noted that there is still a lot more work to be done with the video classifier, specifically with required pre-processing; for certain videos there seemed to be a discrepancy between the input color channels and the received color channels, which affected my model's capability.
+To ensure that a video was compatible with the model, I ran still frames through my predict.py file and compared them to the video predictor's output.

 **Clip of me!**
 The model correctly labels each chord.
 The model's prediction fluctuates when keys are not being pressed.